emezeske/lein-cljsbuild/example-projects/advanced/README.md

 # cljsbuild-example-advanced

 This is an example web application that uses [Ring][1], [Compojure][2], and [lein-cljsbuild][3].
+It demonstrates several things:

-It demonstrates the use of lein-cljsbuild to build ClojureScript into JavaScript.
-It also shows how to share code between Clojure and ClojureScript, including macros.
+1. The use of lein-cljsbuild to build ClojureScript into JavaScript.
+2. How to share code between Clojure and ClojureScript, including macros.
+3. How to use lein-cljsbuild's various REPL commands.

 To play around with this example project, you will first need [Leiningen][4] installed.